Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Combining Stratified Sampling and Latin Hypercube Sampling

 where $f_S^{(j)}$, $j=1,\dots, N_S$, are independent and identically distributed (i.i.d.) samples from the conditional random variable $f_S$.
 Consequently, $\hat{\mu}^{\text{Strat}}_{\text{MC}}$ is an unbiased estimator of $\mu$ and its variance is

 with conditional, i.e., local variance $\sigma_S^2 := \var{(f_S)} = \var{\bigl(f(\bsY)|\bsY\in S\bigr)}$.

 In practice, a rule for the number of samples $N_S$ in each stratum $S\in\calS$ needs to be selected.
 Let $N = \sum_{S\in\calS} N_S$ denote the total number of samples used.
-The common choices for distributing these $N$ samples across the strata in $\calS$ are proportional allocation and optimal sample allocation \cite{Asmussen_Glynn_07}, where the number of samples in a stratum $S$ is chosen proportional to its size $p_S$ or, respectively, such that \eqref{eq:ss_estimator:var:general} is minimized subject to the condition $N = \sum_{S\in\calS} N_S$.
+The common choices for distributing these $N$ samples across the strata in $\calS$ are proportional allocation and optimal sample allocation \cite{Asmussen_Glynn_07}, where the number of samples in a stratum $S$ is chosen proportional to its size $p_S$ or, respectively, such that \eqref{eq:ss_estimator:var:general} is minimized subject to the condition $N = \sum_{S\in\calS} N_S$, leading to the corresponding number of samples

+respectively.
 Recently, hybrid allocation rules have been introduced that bridge the gap between proportional and optimal allocation \cite{KrPe_ref:PeKr_22}.
 Finally, while most of the concepts presented in this work can be generalized, we will henceforth consider only stratifications $\calS$ that consist of hyperrectangles.